 Have the courage to stand up for Europe.
 Because this Union of ours will get us through.
-But it will only be as strong tomorrow as we make it today.
+And it will be as strong tomorrow as we make it today.

 And if you need inspiration, just look at the way the people of Europe are standing together - with empathy, humility and humanity.